TheGreenNoodle/everything-spacex/README.md

 1. Add button that allows unit change weather app NOT DONE
 2. Make weather app scroll better.
 NOT DONE.
 3. Clean up code NOT DONE.
-4. Change favicon NOT DONE.
-5. Add all the text to variables so it is easier to read.
+4. Download all img files.
+Make sure they are high res.
 NOT DONE.
+5. Change favicon NOT DONE.
+6. Add all the text to variables so it is easier to read.
+NOT DONE.
-6. Work on responsiveness.
+7. Work on responsiveness.
 NOT DONE
-7. Remove all the logs.
+8. Remove all the logs.
 NOT DONE
-8. Optimize site and fix warnings NOT DONE
+9. Optimize site and fix warnings NOT DONE
-9. Add Heroku URL to README.
+10. Add Heroku URL to README.
 NOT DONE
-10. Restrict API key usage to only Heroku domain.
+11. Restrict API key usage to only Heroku domain.

 # Route page information